nextstrain/ncov/docs/configuration.md

 ### masked
 * type: string
-* description: Path to a local or remote (S3) FASTA file with **aligned, masked, and unfiltered** genome sequences.
+* description: Path to a local or remote (S3) FASTA file with **aligned, masked, and _un_filtered** genome sequences.
 Sequences can be uncompressed or compressed.
 * examples:
 	* `data/aligned.fasta`
 	* `data/aligned.fasta.xz`